Demographics of Western Sahara: Languages

 Trilingual sign in Spanish, Basque, and Arabic, at Navarra Hospital in Tifariti.

 Modern Standard Arabic and Spanish are the official languages of the Polisario Front, based in Tindouf, Algeria.
 Hassaniya, an Arabic dialect, is the native language spoken in Western Sahara and in the refugee camps in Tindouf in Algeria.
 There is also a significant presence of Berber language speakers in the northern parts of the territory of Western Sahara.

 Bilingual road sign in French and Arabic, Western Sahara.

 Hassaniya, primarily spoken at home, is dominated by the Moroccan dialect spoken in the streets, workplace, and schools.
 This is because the great majority of the population consists of Moroccans who settled in Western Sahara.
 French is also commonly used by the Moroccan occupation.
 In the urban areas Moroccan Arabic is now spoken, as Morocco occupies most of the territory of Western Sahara and all of its cities, and considers it an inseparable part of the country.
 The Moroccan constitution stipulates two official languages for the Kingdom of Morocco, including Western Sahara: Berber (Tamazight) and Arabic.

 Spanish is common among Sahrawi people and especially among the Sahrawi diaspora, with the Sahrawi Press Service, official news service of the Sahrawi Arab Democratic Republic, being available in Spanish since 2001 and the Sahara Film Festival, Western Sahara's only film festival, showing mainly Spanish-language films.
 Spanish is used to document Sahrawi poetry and oral traditions and has also been used in Sahrawi literature.
 Despite Spanish having been used by the Sahrawi people for over a century, the Cervantes Institute does not provide support or Spanish-language education to Sahrawis in Western Sahara and the Sahrawi refugee camps in Algeria.
 A group of Sahrawi poets known as 'Generación de la Amistad saharaui' produces Sahrawi literature in Spanish.

+Urbanization

+Morocco supported rapid urbanization to facilitate surveillance and security.
+Today, most of the population lives in the two-thirds of the area west of the berm (Moroccan-occupied) that divides the territory.
+About 40% of that populace resides in Laayoune.